-If you synchronize Ardour with other devices then some or all of these control methods may be unavailable—depending on the synchronization protocol, Ardour may respond only to commands sent from its master device(s).
+If Ardour is synchronized with other devices then some or all of these control methods may be unavailable—depending on the synchronization protocol, Ardour may respond only to commands sent from its master device(s).

 The Shuttle Speed Control supports 2 operating modes, that can be chosen with right click > Mode:

-- Sprung mode that allows for a temporary scrub: it only scubs while the mouse is left clicked on the control.
+- Sprung mode that allows for a temporary scrub: it only scrubs while the mouse is left clicked on the control.